LeoLi225/LDY/docs/Leo.md

 ### **1-3.
 Check Discord Server Administrator Privileges**
 ##### Only people with a crown next to their name or have server privileges can add discord bots to this server.
-If you can edit the server, prove that you have permission.
+If you can edit the server, this proves that you have permission.
 ![home1](https://user-images.githubusercontent.com/90579221/161690553-759d6c97-76bc-4f83-97f9-251f23458042.png)